That estimated dollar amount reflects a -55.4% decline from $199.9 million five years earlier in 2017.

 Below are exports from Central African Republic that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Central African Republic’s goods trail Central African importer spending on foreign products.

-Central African Republic has highly negative net exports and therefore deep international trade deficits under the product category entitled electrical machinery and equipment.
+Central African Republic has highly negative net exports and therefore deep international trade deficits under the product categories entitled vehicles and mineral fuels including oil.

 Central African Export Companies